Commission-Meeting-Recap-Graphic

 Kentucky Fish and Wildlife Commission proposed regulation changes at its quarterly meeting on Dec.
 5

 FRANKFORT, Ky.
 (Dec.
 15, 2025) — The Kentucky Fish and Wildlife Commission voted to recommend amendments to several hunting, fishing, boating and wildlife regulations and conducted other business in a Dec.
-5, 2025, regular meeting as presented in the detailed agenda of the meeting.
+5, 2025, regular meeting as presented in the detailed meeting agenda (PDF).

 The commission approved the following action items requiring legislative approval before being enacted: